 – The promotion of innovative research, both in terms of methods and techniques, and digital format.

-Starting with 2018, Hiperboreea is no longer an open access journal (see the „Submission Policy”).
-All articles submitted to our journal are reviewed following a double blind peer-review system.
+Starting with 2018, Hiperboreea is no longer an open access journal (see the “Submission Policy”).
+All articles submitted to our journal are reviewed following a double blind peer-review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 Our standards impose the existence of at least two reviewers per issue, although it is customary that many more peer-reviewers cooperate for individual issues.

 Hiperboreea is one of the few Romanian journals that has built a solid presence in the online environment, being indexed in the following international databases and libraries: